-The invasion in the years 1155-1156, together with the concert of rebellious barons, provoked a period of unrest that may have forced King William I to rearrange his organisation of the peninsula.
-According to Pseudo-Falcandus, Count Simon of Policastro was placed in command of a large army in Apulia, together with Chancellor Asclettin.53 This Simon bore precisely the title of comestabulus, as is indicated further on in the same text, in that we are told that Count Simon was called back to Palermo on suspicion of conspiracy, and in his place another comestabulus was appointed.54 It may not be safe to assume that Simon was actually the 'master constable' (magister comestabulus) in charge of the army of all Apulia and the Terra di Lavoro, rather than simply the constable in charge of the royal household's armed forces.
+According to Pseudo-Falcandus, Count Simon of Policastro was placed in command of a large army in Apulia, together with Chancellor Asclettin.
+This Simon bore precisely the title of comestabulus, as is indicated further on in the same text, in that we are told that Count Simon was called back to Palermo on suspicion of conspiracy, and in his place another comestabulus was appointed.
+It may not be safe to assume that Simon was actually the "master constable" (magister comestabulus) in charge of the army of all Apulia and the Terra di Lavoro, rather than simply the constable in charge of the royal household's armed forces.

-Although Simon was soon replaced as comestabulus, as indicated above, the use of the title in southern Italy seems to have continued.
-Gilbert de Balvano was regarded as 'royal master constable' (regius magister comestabulus), in a judicial confirmation in favour of the monastery of All the Saints at Cuti (just outside of Bari), which was issued
+Although Simon was soon replaced as comestabulus, as indicated above, the use of the title in Southern Italy seems to have continued.
+Gilbert de Balvano was regarded as "royal master constable" (regius magister comestabulus), in a judicial confirmation in favor of the monastery of All the Saints at Cuti (just outside of Bari), which was issued on 5 April 1155 by the royal justiciars William of Tivilla and Robert the seneschal.
+Cuozzo has suggested that the magister comestabulus was a new office instituted by William I's government in order to coordinate the command of the army in the region.
+However, given that Gilbert of Balvano died in 1156, his inclusion in the Quaternus can be dated to the composition

-53 De rebus circa regni Siciliae curiam gestis Epistola ad Petrum de desolatione Siciliae, ed. by Edoardo D'Angelo (Florence: Sismel, 2014), pp. 62-65.
-One of the most important narrative sources for the Norman Kingdom of Sicily is the history attributed to the so-called 'Hugo Falcandus' (henceforth Pseudo-Falcandus), which provides a vivid and detailed account of the political machinations and rebellions under William I and the first years of William II (1154-1169).
-Although the identity of this author remains a mystery, Pseudo-Falcandus' testimony has become, for better or worse, a pillar for the understanding of the Kingdom of Sicily's court affairs and nobility in the second half of the twelfth century.
-See Graham A. Loud and Thomas Wiedemann, 'Introduction', in The History of the Tyrants of Sicily by 'Hugo Falcandus,' 1154-69 (Manchester: Manchester University Press, 1998), pp. 1-53; Edoardo D'Angelo, 'Intellettuali tra Normandia e Sicilia (per un identikit letterario del cosiddetto Ugo Falcando)', in Cultura cittadina e documentazione.
-Formazione e circolazione di modelli, ed. by Anna L. Trombetti, Budriesi (Bologna, 2009), pp. 325-59; Hervin Fernández-Aceves, 'A Relational View of the Norman Kingdom of Sicily and Its Royal Court: The Social Space Constructed by "Hugo Falcandus" (unpublished MA Thesis, Central European University, 2013); Graham A. Loud, 'The Image of the Tyrant in the Work of "Hugo Falcandus", Nottingham Medieval Studies, 57 (2013), 1-20.
-54 Falcandus, p.
-68.
+&lt;sup>53 De rebus circa regni Siciliae curiam gestis Epistola ad Petrum de desolatione Siciliae, ed.
+Edoardo D'Angelo (Florence: Sismel, 2014), pp. 62-65.
+One of the most important narrative sources for the Norman Kingdom of Sicily is the history attributed to the socalled "Hugo Falcandus" (henceforth Pseudo-Falcandus), which provides a vivid and detailed account of the political machinations and rebellions under William I and the first years of William II (1154-1169).
+Although the identity of this author remains a mystery, Pseudo-Falcandus's testimony has become, for better or worse, a pillar for the understanding of the Kingdom of Sicily's court affairs and nobility in the second half of the twelfth century.
+See Graham A. Loud and Thomas Wiedemann, introduction to The History of the Tyrants of Sicily by "Hugo Falcandus," 1154-69 (Manchester: Manchester University Press, 1998), pp. 1-53; Edoardo D'Angelo, "Intellettuali tra Normandia e Sicilia (per un identikit letterario del cosiddetto Ugo Falcando)," in Cultura cittadina e documentazione.
+Formazione e circolazione di modelli, ed.
+Anna L. Trombetti Budriesi (Bologna: CLUEB, 2009), pp. 325-59; Hervin Fernández-Aceves, "A Relational View of the Norman Kingdom of Sicily and Its Royal Court: The Social Space Constructed by 'Hugo Falcandus'" (MA thesis, Central European University, 2013); Graham A. Loud, "The Image of the Tyrant in the Work of 'Hugo Falcandus,'" Nottingham Medieval Studies 57 (2013): 1-20.